AdamJeddy/Ai-Algorithms/README.md

 # AI-Workbooks
-An archive of all the jupyter notebooks I've worked on
+An archive of all the jupyter notebook links (and python code) I've worked on

 These are the AI notebook topics I've currectly uploaded
 - Decision Tree